dorfsmay/emailFiles/README.md

 Initial version from 2010.

 ## Usage
-This script uses a slightly modified version of ini files.
-The files need to be in the directory where the script is run from.
-The data can be split in several files, all ini files are read and their content is consolidated.
+This script uses a slightly modified version of ini files:
+  * a line with a key but no value (no equal sign) will defaults to a value of True

+The scripts takes files and directory as arguments.
+Files are assumed to be (modified) ini files, all ini files will be read from arguments that are directories.
+All ini files content will be merged.
+If a key is repeated, the value read last will be used, but there is no guarantee on the order the files are read.

-### Required sections
+### Required keys
+* in `[main]` at least one of `to`, `cc` or `bcc`
+* the section `[files]`, however it can be empty

+### Other keys
 Three sections are required:
-* `[main]` which can contain
+* `[main]`
     * `from`: email address to be set in the FROM field
     * `maximum`: maximum number of files to be sent during each run
-* `[bcc]`: a list of email addresses to be use in the BCC field.
-One address per line
-* `[files]`: a list of files to be sent

 Once a file is sent it will removed from the list of files.